E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Helping students understand the textbook:

-Some of my NNES students struggle completing the assigned reading and find the textbook difficult to understand.
+Some of my NNES students struggle to complete the assigned reading for my course and find the textbook difficult to understand.
 What can I do to help them?

-• Introduce the book at the beginning of the semester pointing out the different parts of the text, such as table of content, index, glossary and how each of these can help them.
+• Introduce the book at the beginning of the semester, point out the different parts of the text, (the table of contents, index, glossary, etc.) and discuss how each of these can help them.
 You may want to explain how each chapter is organized and how knowing this can help them study more effectively.
 You can also direct students to our Reading Your Textbook exercises on study skills and effective strategies of using a textbook.

 • Start the class with a five to ten-minute activity related to the reading to find out what students have understood.
-You can thus clarify any questions they might have, and find out what they have considered important.
-You can ask them open or multiple-choice questions, give them true/false statements, have them give you examples that illustrate a concept, etc. You can also identify the main points in the reading and have students explain them, adding or clarifying information they might have missed or misunderstood.
+You can thus clarify any questions they might have and find out what they have considered important.
+You can ask them open or multiple-choice questions, give them true/false statements, elicit examples to illustrate a concept, etc. You can also identify the main points in the reading and ask the students to explain them, adding or clarifying information they might have missed or misunderstood.
 If the reading is concept-laden, use examples to clarify concepts.

-• Use the book in class; for example, you can have them analyze and explain a chart.
+• Use the book in class; for example, you can ask the students to analyze and explain a chart.

 Back to the Top